GTK SourceView Highlighting

 First, I’d point out that auto‐colouring has more use than for computer code.
 Would you like some configuration files to be coloured for easy reading?
 Do you have some rough text templates?
 Custom HTML files?
 I do, several.

 I can grumble.
 For me, XML configuration is a black mark.
-The limitation on subpattern contexts not nesting seems awkward—with that the system could do some limited parsing.
-And, though I understand the need for themes, inline styles would help.
+Though I understand the need for themes, inline styles would help.
 And in no way can this system match the power of an EMacs mode—it can’t change bindings, represent text content, or do partial‐parsing.
 And the system only covers a few editors for GTK desktops.

 But I’m not going to complain.
 Far from it.
 The system uses one file, placed in an easily‐locatable and edited position.
 Albeit in GTK’s odd we‐are‐getting‐there way, it is documented.
 The configuration uses readily understood components and, considering these, makes good results.
-Maybe only one in 2000 users will have any interest, but I’d say this chunk of thinking is under‐loved, and a little gem.
+Maybe only one in 2000 users will have any interest, but I’d say this chunk of thinking is under‐loved.